bbolton1/bbolton1/README.md

 - 📫 How to reach me bbolton1@una.edu

-- 📄 Know about my experiences CodeAcademy: Learn HTML, CSS, JavaScript, and How to Make a Website with NameCheap
+- 📄 External web dev learning.
+CodeAcademy: Learn HTML, CSS, JavaScript, and How to Make a Website with NameCheap

 <h3 align="left">Connect with me:</h3>
 <p align="left">